-This trail follows the Credit River Valley from access point at Burnamthorpe Road at Walnut Grvoe Rd. and traverses through to the Junction of MIssissauga and the South Millway.
+This trail follows the Credit River Valley from access point at Burnamthorpe Road at Walnut Grove Rd. and traverses through to the Junction of Mississauga and the South Millway.

 Home to Square One, Ontario’s largest shopping mall.
 Guests can also shop at three other major malls: Erin Mills Town Centre, Heartland Town Centre and Dixie Outlet Mall; boutiques in Port Credit Village and Clarkson Village; the Farmer’s Market; and at the Mississauga Chinese Centre.

 There are a number of visual and performing arts venues: The Living Arts Centre, Art Gallery of Mississauga, Hershey Centre and Stage West Theatre.

 Dozens of entertainment hubs around the city with restaurants, movie theatres and gaming facilities (bowling, indoor golf, video games, etc.).

 Numerous sports clubs and organizations are available around the city, like badminton, soccer, hockey, skating, basketball, volleyball and tennis.